waimea-chbrennan/branch26-website/docs/0-requirements.md

 - When storing the user's secured info in our database we can perform password hashing to ensure that no-one that gets access to the database (me included) can see the member's passwords which may be used in other places which would compromise their security.
 - We can use obfuscation tools when displaying our designated contacts info to prevent web crawlers harvesting it.
+- Inform users during onboarding that their personal information will be handled to be transparent (also saying what information)

 ## Accessibility Implications